Alaricdragon/Starlords_Temp/README.md

     * "Steady"
     * "Cautious"
     * "Timid"
-  * "???playerLord???" (not compleateing this line, because I dont know if this is a thing. more data required)if set to true, the lord must be the lord of the player (and as such, the player must be part of the lords faction, and ) to meet requirements
+* "lines" is the dialog lines for every line a starlord speaks. this comes in 2 forms. the first, wish we will call basic, and the second, that we will call advanced:
+  * basic is simply a "lineID": "new string";
+  * advanced is more complicated. its a json object, that must include a "line" (to act as the normal lineID), but also additional json peramiters. "addons" are . the "addons" are as follows:
+    * "addons" additional conditions and effects that you can have run at the moment this line is ran. most 'addons' also add a line of dialog to show what effects they had. in addition, any "option_" line cannot use "addons"
+      * "repIncrease":
+          * "min": Integer
+          * "max": Integer
+      * "repDecrease":
+          * "min": Integer
+          * "max": Integer
+      * "creditsIncrease":
+          * "min": Integer
+          * "max": Integer
+      * "creditsDecrease":
+          * "min": Integer
+          * "max": Integer
+    * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "option_" line.
+      * "RED"
+      * "GREEN"
+      * "YELLOW"
+      * optional array is as follows: (with a default value of 0 for r,b,g, and a default value of 255 for a.)
+      * "r"
+      * "g"
+      * "b"
+      * "a"
-* "lines" is the dialog lines for every line a starlord speaks. you can also input a number of custom markers into your dialog that will be replaced with data automaticly. the markers are as follows:
+  * for both basic and advanced lines, you can also input a number of custom markers into your dialog that will be replaced with data automaticly. the markers are as follows
   * "%PLAYER_FACTION_NAME"
   * "%PLAYER_NAME"
   * "%PLAYER_GENDER_MAN_OR_WOMEN"